DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/10 Customize Columns/6 Fix Columns.md

-When the width of all columns exceeds the widget width, horizontal scrolling appears.
-If specific columns should be on screen constantly regardless of how far the widget is scrolled, allow a user to fix them at runtime using the context menu.
-For this, set the [columnFixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/).[enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/#enabled) option to **true**.
+When the width of all columns exceeds the widget width, the grid becomes horizontally scrollable.
+If you set the [columnFixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/).[enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/#enabled) option to **true**, users can keep certain columns in view regardless of how far they scroll the grid.

 You can also fix a column in code by enabling its [fixed](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixed) option.
 The column is fixed to the widget's left edge by default.
 To change the position, set the [fixedPosition](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixedPosition) option.

-In the following code, we fix the `FullName` column to the default left position and allow users to fix and unfix columns at runtime:
+The following code fixes the `FullName` column to the default left position and allows users to fix and unfix columns at runtime:

 ---
 ##### jQuery